 Phuoc Lam is a beautiful and elaborate temple with many different renderings of the Buddha, including a gold-covered "Buddha as a boy".
 This is a working temple and is home to a large group of monks.

-There's plenty to wander around and look at here, but if you really want to understand it all, we recommend going with a good guide.
+There's plenty to wander around and look at here, but if you really want to understand it all, go with a good guide.

 If you're going on your own, we found it's best to visit just before 11:00 when the monks are finishing up their lunch (they've been up since 04:00 and this is their last meal of the day), after which they line up and circle through the temple, chanting midday prayers.